skellis46/slipbox/two women dancing.md

 >There is a whole economic system here of which the forester has willy-nilly become a part.
 Trees make timber, which makes cellulose, which makes paper, which makes newspapers—and because the process is repeated and ongoing, all that material has to be held in “standing-reserve,” that is, regarded as a resource waiting to be used.
 And so too the forester.
 Now, as a human being he is not mere standing-reserve; but as a forester he is.
 Sturt’s account of the transformation of the craft of the wheelwright provides an equally vivid account of this situation.[@jacobs-2021-tech p.31]

 as human beings they are not mere standing reserve.
 But as ... well, what are they?
 What else might I imagine them to be?
 Dancers?
 Filmmakers?
 Teenagers?
 How I identify them determines what kind of standing reserve they become.
 But perhaps end result is the same (thinking Zuboff here).
+The net effect is -- based on Zuboff -- the same.
+I see them as dancing reserve.
+They are a resource waiting to be used.
+Their screendancing is this resource.
+Their friendship is this resource.
+It's devastating.

 >... technopoly arises from the technological core of society but produces people who are driven and formed by the mythical core.[@jacobs_after_2019 p.4]

 - this is intense and seems to get at my ambivalence.

+>But most people use social media not to unite, not to open their horizons wider, but on the contrary, to cut themselves a comfort zone where the only sounds they hear are the echoes of their own voice, where the only things they see are the reflections of their own face.
+Social media are very useful, they provide pleasure, but they are a trap.[Zygmunt Bauman, in @dequerol-2016-zygmunt n.pag.]

 > Introducing the Bremen lectures, Heidegger observes that because of technology, "all distances in time and space are shrinking" and "yet the hasty setting aside of all distances brings no nearness; for nearness does not consist in a small amount of distance."
 The lectures set out to examine what this nearness is that remains absent and is "even warded off by the restless removal of distances."
 As we shall see, we have become almost incapable of experiencing this nearness, let alone understanding it, because all things increasingly present themselves to us as technological: we see them and treat them as what Heidegger calls a "standing reserve," supplies in a storeroom, as it were, pieces of inventory to be ordered and conscripted, assembled and disassembled, set up and set aside.
 Everything approaches us merely as a source of energy or as something we must organize.
 We treat even human capabilities as though they were only means for technological procedures, as when a worker becomes nothing but an instrument for production.
 Leaders and planners, along with the rest of us, are mere human resources to be arranged, rearranged, and disposed of.
 Each and every thing that presents itself technologically thereby loses its distinctive independence and form.
 We push aside, obscure, or simply cannot see, other possibilities.[@blitz-2014-understanding p.68]